Because women reinvest 90% of their earnings in their families, unlocking potential for women and girls starts a ripple effect in entire communities.

 In a perfect world, equal opportunity would ensure equal outcomes; but we are all not the same.
 When we fairly account for our differences and needs, we create equity — and equity is the means to achieving equality.

-Whether we are looking at education, economic security, health, crime and safety, or another issue, we can ask: What are women and girls’ distinct challenges and needs?
-What are boys’ and men’s?
-How can meeting those distinct needs improve social and economic opportunities and outcomes for the individual, their family and community?
+Whether we are looking at education, economic security, health, crime and safety, or another issue, we can ask: what are women and girls’ distinct challenges and needs?
+Aurora works to meet those distinct needs to improve social and economic opportunities and outcomes for women, their families and community.

 Why should men and women and businesses and nonprofit agencies support women and girls, specifically?